skyth3r/Skyth3r.github.io/content/articles/sabbatical-leave-part-1.md

 I took 9 weeks off work.
 Of those 9 weeks, I spent 8 travelling.
 This is a summary of how I found my time off and what I did, things I learnt from my first long-term travel trip and my favourite highlights.

 ## What is sabbatical leave?
 A quick 101 - sabbatical leave is an extended period of time away from work.
-Common reasons for taking sabbatical leave are to pursue interests outside of work; such as travelling, studying, volunteering or even just to take a break to just rest.
+Common reasons for taking sabbatical leave are to pursue interests outside of work, such as travelling, studying, volunteering or simply to take a break and rest.

 ## How did I get my sabbatical leave?
-I work at a bank called [Monzo](https://monzo.com/) and about a year ago they introduced a new benefit.
-3 months of paid sabbatical leave for those that had been at the company for 4 years.
+I work at a bank called [Monzo](https://monzo.com/) and about a year ago they introduced a new benefit: three months of paid sabbatical leave for those that had been at the company for 4 years.
 It just happens so that I was months away from hitting my 4 year work anniversary at the time of this announcement.

 Obviously, I did the logical thing and started planning how I would spend these 3 months away from work right away.
-In the end, I’ve taken 9 weeks of sabbatical leave this year, with plans of using the remaining next year for another trip.
+In the end, I’ve taken 9 weeks of sabbatical leave this year, with plans of using the remaining leave next year for another trip.

 ### Terms and Conditions
 What was the catch?
-It almost sounds too good to be true right?
+It almost sounds too good to be true, right?

 Honestly, there was nothing that was of any concern.
 There were only two conditions I had to be aware of.

 The first was that for the amount of time, I took as sabbatical leave, I needed to give double the length of that as my notice for taking the leave.
 Since I took 9 weeks off, I had to give 18 weeks of notice before taking the time off.

-The other condition was that you’re required to keep working for the company for at least 6 months after taking sabbatical leave or I'd have to pay it back.
+The other condition was that I was required to keep working for the company for at least 6 months after taking sabbatical leave or I'd have to pay it back.
 Sounds pretty reasonable to me.
-I'm not planning on quitting anytime soon.
+I wasn't planning on quitting anytime soon.

 ## What did I do during my sabbatical?
 At first, I was really conflicted about what to do with my time off.
 Part of me really wanted to travel and another part of me wanted to stay at home and work on several projects I just never found the time for.